 Please join us from April 5-6 for a symposium with Indigenous artists and digital humanities (DH) practitioners, "Decolonizing the Digital Humanities: Indigenous Arts, Histories, and Knowledges from the Material to the Screen."

-Click here for program information and registration.
+Click here for program information.
 All events are free and open to the public.

 Invited guests include Maria José Afanador-Llach (Facultad de Historia, Universidad de los Andes), Amalia Córdova (Latinx Curator for Digital and Emerging Media and Chair of Cultural Research and Education at the Center for Folklife and Cultural Heritage, Smithsonian Institution), Élika Ortega Guzmán (Department of Cultures, Societies and Global Studies, Northeastern University y Red de Humanidades Digitales), Kasey Keeler (Potawatomi/Tuolumne Me-Wuk Nation, Department of American Indian Studies, University of Wisconsin-Madison), Kent Morris (Barkindji Artist and Curator; CEO The Torch, Indigenous Arts in Prisons and Community Program, and Kluge-Ruhe Artist in Residence, Spring 2019), and Janet Chávez Santiago (Zapotec Weaver and Language Activist, Fe y Lola Textile Studio ).